elimS2/prompt-manager/docs/features/contextual-tag-filtering.md

 **Goal**: Show only relevant tags for the current status filter to improve UX and performance **Current Problem**: All tags are shown regardless of status, leading to poor UX when users click on tags that return no results

+> See also: Popular Tags selected-state and toggling behavior documented in `docs/features/popular-tags-selected-state.md`.

 ## Current State Analysis

 ### What Works Now